httpwg/wg-materials/interim-20-10/minutes.md

 Justin: This interlocks with HTTP signatures and this is progressing well.
 I need to sit down and read the draft.
 Do you think we can see some alignment between the algorithm spec that digests use and the one that signatures use

-Roberto: We removed everything that is below sha256 so I belive there is no issue about legacy.
+Roberto: We removed everything that is below sha256 so I believe there is no issue about legacy.
 Algorithms are managed externally, but we are glad to work on that to make sure the specifications can integrate.

 mnot: getting close to WGLC, so people should have a read